 Supervised Detox vs. At Home Detox

 In the past, quitting “cold turkey” as the saying goes, was touted as the best way to treat an addiction.
 It was seen as a one-stop fix to a problem and somewhat of a “tough guy” approach.
 Now, with further research and a better understanding of the complicated mental health issues that accompany drug abuse, our perception of addiction has changed.
 We now view addiction as a mental illness and treat it with the weight that carries.
-While some individuals still choose to detox in their own homes, out of shame or fear of criminal implications, supervised drug detox is the safest way to go.
+While some individuals still choose to detox in their own homes, out of shame or fear of criminal implications, supervised drug addiction detox is the safest way to go.

-Just as you would treat any severe illness like an infection or broken bone, medical intervention will expedite the body’s healing process and in a much more stable environment.
+Just as you would treat any severe illness like an infection or broken bone, medical intervention will expedite the body’s healing process in a much more stable environment.
 At home drug detoxification can be problematic, as the individual can be in an environment surrounded by triggers and temptation, giving them cravings and driving them to use again.
 An effective detox may take several days, and if the user is at home, their chances of suffering a relapse are significantly higher.

 Rapid Detox